adap/flower/doc/source/contributing-baselines.rst

 Let's say you want to contribute the code of your most recent Federated Learning publication, *FedAwesome*.
 There are only three steps necessary to create a new *FedAwesome* Flower Baseline:

 #. **Get the Flower source code on your machine**
     #.
-Fork the Flower codebase: gt to the `Flower GitHub repo <https://github.com/adap/flower>`_ and fork the code (click the *Fork* button in the top-right corner and follow the instructions)
+Fork the Flower codebase: go to the `Flower GitHub repo <https://github.com/adap/flower>`_ and fork the code (click the *Fork* button in the top-right corner and follow the instructions)
     #.
 Clone the (forked) Flower source code: :code:`git clone git@github.com:[your_github_username]/flower.git`
     #.
 Open the code in your favorite editor.
 #. **Create a directory for your baseline and add the FedAwesome code**